• Skip to primary navigation

 These lemon raspberry muffins are loaded with bright lemon zest, juicy raspberries, and pockets of tangy cream cheese.
 It's like your favorite muffin and cheesecake in one!

-Prep Time: 15 mins
+Prep Time: 15 minutes

-Cook Time: 24 mins
+Cook Time: 24 minutes

-Total Time: 39 mins
+Total Time: 39 minutes

 Muffins on a vintage oval platter.

 I’ve been making these lemon raspberry muffins with cream cheese for years.
-Along with my Nova Scotia seafood chowder and brown sugar shortbread cookies, they’ve become one of the most popular recipes on my site!
+Along with my recipes for Nova Scotia seafood chowder and brown sugar shortbread cookies, they’ve become one of the most popular recipes on my site!

 Jump to: